MARKTHERENCE/LiveSPICE-MK-Circuits/README.md

  - Some of the circuits may be "preamp only" sections available due to the following reasons:
    - The referenced schematic does not include the diagram for the power amp section.
    - The power amp section is solid state-based.
- - There may be some circuits that are broken down into several parts.
-It's a compromise I had to resort to for CPU usage.
+ - There may be some circuits that are broken down into several parts, due to either unintended behaviors or CPU usage.
 For convenience, I will note which circuits this workaround applies to.
  - May not be a regular occurence, but circuits that use dual (or more) SP3T/SP4T/SP5T switches will not work in the VST version.
 To compensate, they are their own separate switch controls.
 Please match the switch positions accordingly.

 **_If any of these are the case, please refer to the schematic file for further details and instructions._**